CUCUMBERanOrSNCompany/ToDo-List-Rest-API/README.md

       IV. + CheckAndUpdateDueDates(): void (The main method of this service.
 It gets the current time, then it iterates on the list of tasks via _taskService.GetAllTasks(), and update the status of each task if needed).

    4. _SchedulerServices extends BackgroundService_

       This service is running the services that need to be run on schedule (DueDateCheckerService), using Sleep logic.

+      I. - _services: IServiceProvider (List of services that need to be run on schedule)

+      II. - _sleepDurationInMinutes : int (Dictates the sleep duration between each two runs of a service).

+      III. + SchedulerServices(services: IServiceProvider) (Dependency Constructor that get the services that need to be managed by this service).

+      IV.
+ExecuteAsync(stoppingToken: CancellationToken) : async Task (The main logic of the service.
+It runs in a loop until a cancellation token is provided.
+It runs the services that need to be called in a schedule (DueDateCheckerService), and awaiting for _sleepDurationInMinutes period of time - 1440 minutes).